zdravkov/kendo-docs/getting-started/accessibility/keyboard-support.md

 ---
-title: Keyboard Support in Kendo UI Web
+title: Keyboard Support
 related: a11y-accessibility-overview, a11y-wai-aria-support-in-kendo
 ---

-# Keyboard Support in Kendo UI Web
+# Keyboard Support

 ## An Overview of Accesskeys